chef/automate/components/automate-chef-io/content/docs/configuration.md

 * `chef-automate license apply </path/to/license-file`
 * `chef-automate license apply <content-of-license>`

-Currently you cannot apply a license after your initial deployment by patching the configuration file.
+You cannot apply a license after your initial deployment by patching the configuration file.

 #### Proxy Settings